VijayRod/demo/container-storage/logs/storagepool-containerstorage_extension-create.md

 This page utilizes the creation steps mentioned in the following Microsoft Azure documentation: https://learn.microsoft.com/en-us/azure/storage/container-storage/container-storage-aks-quickstart?tabs=cli.
 For additional information, you can refer to the [update](https://azure.microsoft.com/en-us/updates/public-preview-azure-container-storage/) and the [blog](https://azure.microsoft.com/en-us/blog/transforming-containerized-applications-with-azure-container-storage-now-in-preview/).
+After creating installing the Azure Container Storage extension, proceed with creating a labeled node pool.

 ```
 # Replace values in the below.